hta-pharma/ramnog/README.md

 # Aim

-The aim of {ramnog} is that a programmer has to write minimal code, and no programming to in order to set-up a new AMNOG-type analyses.
+The aim of {ramnog} is that a programmer has to write minimal code, and no programming, to set-up a new AMNOG-type analyses.

 For each study, the programmer will need to make, adjust, or check the following four types of code:

 1. The definition of each endpoint (or group of endpoints).
 2. A set of ADaM functions that makes any modifications to existing